 RESOLUTION FOR AGAINST ABSTAIN I. Approval of the Minutes of the June 15, 2022 Annual Stockholders' Meeting II.
 Approval of the 2022 Annual Report.
 III.
 Ratification of all previous Acts and Resolutions of the Board of Directors, Management and All Committees IV.
-AppointmentofSyCipGorresVelayo&Co.astheindependentauditorandfixingoftheirremuneration. ۷.
-Amendment of the Company's By- Laws Α. ARTICLE I SECTION 2 SPECIAL MEETINGS - Special meetings of the stockholders may be called by the Chairman of the Board, or by the President, or by order of the Board of Directors, whenever either one or the Board shall deem it necessary, and it shall be the duty of the Chairman or the President to order and call such meetings whenever the holders of record of at least ten percent (10%) or more of the outstanding capital stock of the Company with voting privilege shall, in writing, so request.
-All stockholders may attend meetings or vote in person through remote communication or voting in absentia. В. ARTICLE II SECTION 9 INDEPENDENT DIRECTORS - The Company shall have independent directors constituting at least 20% of its board size.
+AppointmentofSyCipGorresVelayo&Co.astheindependentauditorandfixingoftheirremuneration.
+V. Amendment of the Company's By- Laws Α. ARTICLE I SECTION 2 SPECIAL MEETINGS - Special meetings of the stockholders may be called by the Chairman of the Board, or by the President, or by order of the Board of Directors, whenever either one or the Board shall deem it necessary, and it shall be the duty of the Chairman or the President to order and call such meetings whenever the holders of record of at least ten percent (10%) or more of the outstanding capital stock of the Company with voting privilege shall, in writing, so request. В. communication or voting in absentia.
+ARTICLE II SECTION 9 INDEPENDENT DIRECTORS - The Company shall have independent directors constituting at least 20% of its board size.

 VI.
 Election 2024 on of Directors for 2023- NUMBER OF VOTES

 1. Gerard Anton S. Ramos

 2. Presentacion S. Ramos

 3. Adrian Paulino S. Ramos

 4. Maureen Alexandra Ramos- Padilla

 5. Christopher M. Gotanco

 6. Reynaldo E. Nazarea

 7. Vincent L. Tempongko (Independent Director)

 8. Allen L. Copok (Independent Director)

+9. John Peter C. Hager (Independent Director)